cheeseandcereal/adamcrowder.net/content/posts/autoscaling-microservices-aws/index.md

 tags: ["aws", "microservice", "container", "api", "ecs", "autoscaling"]
 ---

+##### Edit: Jan 5, 2020

+The following blog post describes using AWS ECS to autoscale a containerized service.

+While most of this blog post still applies, AWS has [since released better ECS autoscaling features](https://aws.amazon.com/blogs/containers/deep-dive-on-amazon-ecs-cluster-auto-scaling/) than the purely CPU-utilization cloudwatch trigger mechanism used in this post.

+If you want to follow this post, simply consider replacing the cloudwatch-triggers with the AWS native managed scaling services that are now offered for ECS.

+---

 AWS provides a lot of great services, but it can often be confusing or unclear how to put together various resources in order to create one cohesive system/service.

 In this post, I'm going to describe the process of creating an AWS Elastic Container Service (ECS)-based API microservice which will automatically scale under load.
 This can be really useful for horizontally scalable API services which either already are, or can be easily containerized with Docker.